softlayer/chef-openstack/README.md

 ## Known Issues

-Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve -w`.
+Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve`.

 This means the console does not use UTF-8 by default.
 To get around this, run these commands first (especially if you use Git for Windows).

-    $ cmd c/  #switches to windows cmd console
+    ~ cmd  #switches to windows console
-    > chcp 65001
+    ~ chcp 65001
-    > exit  # return to Git console
+    ~ exit  #return to Git
-    $ jekyll serve -w
+    ~ jekyll serve

 > You only have to run these commands when you open your console.
 Until the console is closed out, you will not need to run these commands again.